 Your concern of your testes shows that you realize the importance of familiarizing your valuable body, specifically the "crown jewels," and any changes over time.
 Please continue to regularly examine your testes.
 Consider incorporating a Testicular self-exam which takes minutes, is painless, and may potentially save your life (or potential offsprings' lives).

 If you are concerned about righty or lefty, it's a good idea to visit a health care provider who may determine the best course of action.
 Your provider may choose to refer you to a fertility specialist who can assess fertility issues for you and your fiancée.
-If you are a Columbia student, you can schedule an appointment by calling x4-2284 or log into Open Communicator.

 Kudos to you for knowing your testes and for this advance planning for fatherhood!